-By completing an ACEND-accredited supervised practice program (1,200 hours), commonly called a Dietetic Internship, students master expected competencies and demonstrate skill in applying what they have learned.
-There are a limited number of appointments to supervised practice programs available each year and the programs are competitive, with a "match" (acceptance) rate of about 50% nationwide.
+By completing an ACEND-accredited supervised practice program (1,200 hours), students master expected competencies and demonstrate skill in applying what they have learned.
+There are a limited number of appointments to supervised practice programs available each year and the programs are competitive, with a "match" (acceptance) rate of about 60% nationwide.

 SUNY Oneonta’s match rate is substantially higher than the national average.
 We are proud to report that our internship acceptance rate for the past three years has been 91% (2017), 88% (2018), 100% (2019), and 100% (2020).

 The dietetic program director and faculty provide assistance in the application process for supervised practice programs however, completion of the DPD does not guarantee placement in a supervised practice program.
 A unique feature of our curriculum is NUTR 300 Dietetics Professional Seminar which provides detailed information about applying to supervised practice programs.
 Improving the chances of being a successful applicant begins in the first year of college by working to obtain and maintain the best possible GPA, acquiring extensive volunteer experience, being active in student organizations and working closely with dietetics faculty.
 Professional behavior is a must.
 Some students opt to take a year between graduation and the supervised practice to gain this extensive experience.

 Pre-Select Option for M.S.
 Nutrition and Dietetics Program

-SUNY Oneonta offers a limited number of Pre-Select Option seats for Oneonta seniors in our online M.S.
+SUNY Oneonta offers a Pre-Select Option for DPD seniors in our online M.S.
 Nutrition and Dietetics Program.
 This Future Education Model Graduate Program integrates supervised experiential learning with graduate coursework and can be completed in one year.
 With the Pre-Select Option, a senior DPD student at SUNY Oneonta will apply for the online M.S.
 Nutrition and Dietetics Program in the fall of senior year.
 The same selection process and criteria will be used to evaluate the Pre-Select Option candidates as is normally used.